Oyawhales/CSS/Profile summary - css/README.md

 ## Welcome! 👋😊

-Welcome to my front-end codind project platform
+Welcome to my front-end coding project platform

 This challenge had improved coding based on a realistic projects.